 Common Cause v.
 Lewis

-Latest Update: Common Cause made a bombshell discovery when documents obtained in this case showed that Trump Administration officials likely committed perjury in several venues when discussing the justification for the addition of a citizenship question on the 2020 census.
+Common Cause made a bombshell discovery when documents obtained in this case showed that Trump Administration officials likely committed perjury in several venues when discussing the justification for the addition of a citizenship question on the 2020 census.
+Following the release of the Hofeller documents, the U.S. Supreme Court struck the citizenship question from the census.
 See details here.

 Common Cause v.
 Lewis